ProjectKorra/AvatarMod/README.md

 If you are looking to join the team to create this mod, please contact us in any of the following
 ways:

-* FavouriteDragon, the current lead developer for the Av2 project - reachable via ninjadragon008@icloud.com
+* FavouriteDragon (aka ArcaneDragon), the current lead developer for the Av2 project - reachable via ninjadragon008@icloud.com
 * Mist, the creator and owner of the ProjectKorra group - apply at [projectkorra.com](http://projectkorra.com/join-the-team/)

 We will then contact you with information about getting set up and possible work to complete.